Raphael Lotilla: Career

 Lotilla began his career as an assistant professor of law in 1985 at the University of the Philippines Diliman.
 He was also an adjunct faculty at the Asian Institute of Management.

 Lotilla also served as a legal consultant at the Office of the Senate President, Senate Committee on Foreign Relations, and for some senators beginning in 1987.
 He was also named as the legal adviser of the National Economic and Development Authority in 1990.

 Lotilla served as PSALM Chief Operating Officer.
 He served as president and chief executive officer of the Power Sector Assets and Liabilities Management Corporation (PSALM).

 He was Deputy Director-General (DDG) from 1996 to January 2004.
 He was the supervising official of the secretariat of the Legislative-Executive Development Advisory Council (LEDAC).
 As adviser of LEDAC, his key reform bill was the Electric Power Industry Reform Act of 2001 that privatized the power sector's entire supply chain.

 Lotilla's first term as the secretary of energy was under President Gloria Macapagal Arroyo from 2005 to 2007.
 His second term began on July 11, 2022, under President Bongbong Marcos.

 On May 22, 2025, President Marcos ordered members of his cabinet to tender their courtesy resginations in the aftermath of the May 12, 2025 midterm elections.
-He will be taking the role of Department of Environment and Natural Resources (DENR) secretary, replacing Toni Yulo-Loyzaga.
+He was reassigned as Department of Environment and Natural Resources (DENR) secretary, replacing Toni Yulo-Loyzaga.
+On February 27, 2026, Lotilla became Philippine ambassador to the Holy See.
+He was replaced as DENR secretary by Juan Miguel Cuna.